-Hey, friends.
-I want to share with you today an idea, a concept, a practice, that I have consistently practiced myself in my own business, in my own copywriting, for years.
-It has been, honestly, one of the most impactful things that has brought me all the wonderful things in my business.
-It's a really simple idea, and I really, really want to...
+Hey friends.
+I want to share with you today an idea, a concept, a practice that I have consistently practiced myself in my own business, in my own copywriting for years, and has been honestly one of the most impactful things that has brought me all the wonderful things in my business.

-Imagine that you're in front of me, imagine that I'm holding your shoulders, looking deeply into your eyes, and saying, "Please, please, please do this when you write your copy.
-Please, do this when you write your posts.
-Please, do this when you send your emails."
-Have this moment with yourself when you check in, slow down, and do this before you post.
+And it's a really simple idea and I really, really want to - imagine that you're in front of me and imagine that I'm holding you in your shoulders, looking deeply into your eyes and saying, "Please, please, please do this when you write your copy.
+Please do this when you write your posts, please do this when you send your emails."

-Because this is going to be what gets you that scroll-stopping content that people aren't just going to gloss over.
-That makes people stop and read and look and think and engage.
-I get so much wonderful feedback on my copy.
-I get emails all the time, from people on my email list, saying, "Your emails are the only ones I read.
-I can't get enough of your emails.
-I print these out and I read them over and over.
-I just love your emails so much."
+And have this moment with yourself when you check in and slow down and do this before you post.
+Because this is going to be what gets you that scroll-stopping content that people aren't just going to gloss over, that makes people stop and read and look and think and engage.

+I get so much wonderful feedback on my copy like, I get emails all the time from people on my email list saying your emails are the only ones I read, and I can't get enough of your emails, I print these out and I read them over and over, and I just love your emails so much.

 Why do I get those emails?
 It's because I do this.
-At my revenue level right now, a multiple seven-figure revenue level, compared to other people at this range, I have very few followers.
+Why do I get people - at my revenue level right now of multiple seven-figure revenue level, compared to other people at this range, I have very few followers.
 I don't have a big audience.

-But the reason that I'm able to have the business that I have today, is because the comparatively few people who do follow me are just obsessed with everything that I say.
+But the reason that I'm able to have the business that I have today is because the comparatively few people who do follow me are just obsessed with everything that I say.
+And again, how do you cultivate that?
+It's by doing this one thing to create scroll-stopping content over and over again.

-Again, how do you cultivate that?
-It's by doing this one thing: To create scroll-stopping content over and over and over again.
-It's this: Take emotional risks; it's three words.
-It's such an important, profound, game-changing practice if you commit to doing it consistently.
-Don't just write to write, take an emotional risk.
+And it's this.
+Take emotional risks.
+It's three words.
+And such an important, profound, game-changing practice if you commit to doing it consistently.
+Don't just write.
+Write and take an emotional risk.

 Don't just show up and talk.
 Before you talk, think about what emotional risk you're going to take to get real with the people that you're talking to.

-Of course, I'm going to expand a little bit about what it means to take emotional risks.
-A lot of the time, the reason that our copywriting, our marketing falls flat is because we unconsciously go into a kind of performative mode.
-When we write, we accidentally end up writing in this kind of infomercial voice, which is different from the way you normally talk to your friends and family and the people you know in real life.
+And of course I'm going to expand a little bit about on what it means to take emotional risks.

+A lot of the times, the reason that our copywriting, our marketing falls flat is because we unconsciously go into a kind of performative mode.
+And when we write, we accidentally end up writing in this kind of infomercial voice, which is different from the way you normally talk to your friends and family and just the people you know in real life.

-It takes a lot of practice and skill to do this, actually.
-But very few people write copy the way they talk.
-I am willing to bet that if 98% of my listeners, that's you, were to read your own copy out loud to yourself, it would sound nothing like the way you normally talk.
-If you were to read your copy out loud to your best friend, your best friend is probably, most likely, not going to say, "Yup, that basically sounds like you."
-They're going to be like, "Who is this marketing persona?"
+Very, very few people - and it takes a lot of practice and skill to do this actually, but very few people write copy the way they talk.
+I am willing to bet that if 98% of my listeners - that's you - were to read your own copy out loud to yourself, it would sound nothing like the way you normally talk.

+If you were to read your copy out loud to your best friend, your best friend is probably most likely not going to say, yup, that basically sounds like you.
+They're going to be like, who is this marketing persona?